-The consequences of failing to register a fund before the AFA are of a dual nature: (a) criminal sanctions, to the extent that as stated in question 1.1, carrying out financial activities in Andorra requires prior authorisation from the AFA (i.e. applicable to entities other than Andorran operating entities); and (b) administrative sanctions, exclusively applicable to Andorran operating entities:
+The consequences of failing to register a fund before the AFA are of a dual nature: (a) criminal sanctions, to the extent that, as stated in question 1.1, carrying out financial activities in Andorra requires prior authorisation from the AFA (i.e. applicable to entities other than Andorran operating entities); and (b) administrative sanctions, exclusively applicable to Andorran operating entities:

-- criminal sanctions: (i) imprisonment of one to four years; and (ii) a fine of up to €150,000; - administrative sanctions (on the relevant director or responsible individual of the entity other than an Andorran operating entity): (i) public reprimand in the Andorran official gazette ("Butlleti Oficial del Principat d'Andorra"); (ii) a fine of up to 5% of the total annual net turnover of the entity; and (iii) the cancellation of the authorisation/licence; and - administrative sanctions on individuals: (i) a public reprimand in the Andorran official journal; (ii) a fine of up to €1 million for individuals; and (iii) removal from their position and disqualification for up to five years from holding directorships in the entity or in other entities of the same nature.
+- criminal sanctions: (i) imprisonment of one to four years; and (ii) a fine of up to €150,000; - administrative sanctions (on the relevant director or responsible individual of the entity other than an Andorran operating entity): (i) public reprimand in the Official Gazette of the Principality of Andorra ("Bulletí Oficial del Principat d'Andorra"); (ii) a fine of at least the gross profit made as a result of the infringement, but no more than five times that amount or, in cases where this amount is not qualifiable, a fine of between €90,000 and €300,000; and (iii) the permanent cancellation of the authorisation/licence; and - administrative sanctions on individuals: (i) a public reprimand in the Andorran official journal; (ii) a fine between €60,000 and €90,000; and (iii) removal from the position with prohibition to hold administrative or management positions in the same financial institution or in any other institution of the same nature, for a period not exceeding five years offence, and that the resulting contract(s) may be held to be unenforceable.

-Furthermore, other consequences of failing to register the fund would be the liability for the foreign entity and/or its directors/other individuals who knowingly participated in the offence, and that the resulting contract(s) may be held to be unenforceable.
+Furthermore, other consequences of failing to register the fund would be the liability for the foreign entity and/or its directors/other individuals who knowingly participated in the